© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Length of Roman road in Bradley Wood is a scheduled monument protected by Historic England under reference 1001827.
 View the official record →

-Length of Roman road in Bradley Wood is a section of Roman road preserved in Hampshire.
+Length of Roman road in Bradley Wood is a Roman road monument situated in Hampshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001827.

 Length of Roman road in Bradley Wood is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1001827.